Programs and Safety Tips

 MUPD’s self-defense program uniquely combines a hands-on approach to learning effective techniques with information about the latest national and local crime trends.
 Designed for female and male audiences, the class incorporates simple strategies for escaping potentially dangerous situations.
 MUPD offers several free self-defense classes throughout the academic year.
 Individual requests for larger groups can be made with advance notice.
 Contact MUPD at (414) 288-6800 for complete information.

-During academic breaks, MUPD offers the Vacant House Watch program to students residing in the near-off-campus neighborhood.
+During winter and spring breaks, MUPD offers the Vacant House Watch program to students residing in the near-off-campus neighborhood.
 Students can use this form to register their residences with MUPD before leaving campus for spring or winter break.
 During break, officers monitor vacant residences during their routine patrols of the neighborhood.

 A crime prevention officer can help you assess the security of your residence.
 The crime prevention officer will walk through your residence with you and prepare a written report detailing any security concerns.
 The written report will be given to you so you can use it to discuss with your landlord.